 It’s possible that you’re already trying to come up with new financial plans.
 Don’t forget to check on how your local government is trying to help.

 It’s likely that if you rely on tourists, you will see your occupancy hitting rock bottom until some time next year.
-Drastic approaches will be needed to ensure business continuity.
-You could consider a few steps for an effective contingency plan.

 The most important step is to come up with an accurate revenue forecast for the coming months.